 The Denture Tooth Replacement Process

-Patients who need to undergo advanced tooth replacement should plan to visit our office for at least two treatment appointments.
+Patients who need to undergo advanced tooth replacement should plan to visit our dental office for at least two treatment appointments.
 Patients who need to have teeth extracted, who chose dental implant-supported dentures, or who need bone or soft tissue grafting should plan on one or more preparation appointments to complete these additional procedures.
 Once the smile is fully prepared, the partial and full denture creation and placement process are very straightforward.
 We capture impressions of patients’ bites that will be used by a dental lab to craft the denture.
-Once we receive the custom partial or full denture, you’ll return to our office, so we can place your restoration.
+Once we receive the custom partial or full denture, you’ll return to our dental office, so we can place your restoration.
 If it fits and functions properly, you’re all set.
 If we need to make adjustments, we’ll schedule another appointment as soon as our lab can adjust the denture.

 Caring for Dentures